JHelsen/point-centromere-detection/PCAn/test_runs/README.md

 ### Running PCAn on the test dataset

-For testing PCAn, we provide _S. cerevisiae_ genome.
+For testing PCAn, we provide the _S. cerevisiae_ genome.
 After installing PCAn, please navigate to the test_runs directory to run this test.

 1. Install PCAn as described [here](https://github.com/JHelsen/point-centromere-detection/tree/main/PCAn#readme)
 2. Activate the conda PCAn environment and invoke PCAn